flux-web/flux-web/README.md

 ### Coming soon

 - filter workloads - Done
-- scroll over workload's versions
+- scroll over workload's versions - Done
 - features you'd like to see?

 ### Maybe in the future, if people want it